Sun Myung Moon: United States v. Sun Myung Moon

 The case was the center of national freedom of religion and free speech debates.
 Prof. Laurence H. Tribe of the Harvard University Law School argued that the trial by jury had "doomed (Moon) to conviction based on religious prejudice."
-The American Baptist Churches in the U.S.A, the National Council of Churches, the National Black Catholic Clergy Caucus, and the Southern Christian Leadership Conference filed briefs in support of Moon.
-Many notable clergy, including Jerry Falwell and Joseph Lowery, signed petitions protesting the government's case and spoke out in defense of Moon.
-After his prison sentence Moon began calling himself humanity's Messiah, and officially conferred the title of "Messiah" on himself in 1992.
+The American Baptist Churches in the USA, the National Council of Churches, the National Black Catholic Clergy Caucus, and the Southern Christian Leadership Conference filed briefs in support of Moon.
+Many notable clergy, including Jerry Falwell and Joseph Lowery, signed petitions protesting the government's case and spoke publicly in defense of Moon.
+Carlton Sherwood, in his book Inquisition, stated that the conviction of Reverend Moon was viewed by Protestant pastors as a humiliation of religious liberty.

+After his prison sentence, Moon began calling himself humanity's Messiah and officially conferred the title of "Messiah" on himself in 1992.